miaomiaoCharles/SPCCP-Miner/README.md

 ## Introduction

 SPCCP-Miner is an interactive system to mine the congested roadjunctions.
-This system include data layer, algorithm layer, and display layer. **These layers are mainly implemented in /Sources/mainwindow.cpp.** All source codes was divided into the following folders:
+This system include data layer, algorithm layer, and display layer. **These layers are mainly implemented in /Sources/mainwindow.cpp.** All source codes were divided into the following folders:

-- **./Headers:** the header file of SPCCP-Miner, these files are used to store all predefined functions.
+- **./Headers:** the header files of SPCCP-Miner, these files are used to store all predefined functions.
 - **./Sources:** the most important files in this system, all functions are implemented in this folder.
 - **./Forms:** The interface design scheme of the system and  icons are stored in this folder.
 - **./Datas:** Some of the data files for testing are stored in this folder.